Stefan Kulovits: SV Sandhausen

 He was named interim manager on 15 February 2021.
 He was sacked on 22 September 2021.

 Rapid Wien II

 On 3 January 2022, Kulovits was hired as the head coach of Rapid Wien II in the 2.
 Liga.

 Rapid Wien

 On 24 April 2025, Kulovits was appointed as the interim manager of Austrian Bundesliga side Rapid Wien for the final 5 games of the season.
 He had previously been working at the club as a coach under former manager Robert Klauß.
+On 28 November 2025, he was appointed the interim manager by Rapid once more.

 International career

 Kulovits made his debut for the Austria national team in a February 2005 friendly match against Cyprus.